JakeBat/check_yourself/README.md

 A simple budgeting application for Android built in roughly 4-5 weeks that relies entirely on user input to track spending.
 Auto-generates a suggested spending amount for categories of that budget, as well as allowing the user to specify the percentage of monthly income they'd like to put into savings.
-Also sends notifications based on user's location to remind them of the amount left in their budgets when approaching certain types of Google Maps POI's.
+The app also sends notifications based on user's location to remind them of the amount left in their budgets when approaching certain types of Google Maps POI's.

 ## Why I Made This
-I decided to make a budget app as I'm horrible with managing my own money And I'm there's others out there that struggle with it as well.
-I also wanted to pick a project that was practical to build as well as potentially useful to users.
+I decided to make a budget app as I'm horrible with managing my own money and I'm there's others out there that struggle with money management as well.
+I wanted to create something that was practical to build for my skill level, as well as a potentially useful tool for users.

 ## State of the App
 Check Yourself as is could be considered a working prototype as is, it has the